chrisbrasington/nextfest/2025_October_awards.md

   </a>
 </div>

 [Painkiller](https://github.com/chrisbrasington/nextfest/blob/main/2025_October.md#painkiller).
-There were some demos I dropped that weren't for me, and some I had hopes for and wasn't enjoying - but Painkiller was just disappointing...
+There were some demos I dropped that weren't for me, and there were some I had hopes for and wasn't enjoying - but Painkiller was just disappointing.
+I want to go back and give the originals a go cause I vaguely remember them - and they're more linear, puzzle-y.
+Painkiller was a game designed in a fucking board room where people sit around discussing what they think "gamers" want in co-op games.
+Well it ain't locking rooms for hordes of enemies, that's for sure.
+It ain't linear design where your team mate hits a switch and you wait (I'm sorry have you even seen the creativity of Split Fiction on doing more than f-ing buttons?)

 Runner-up: [Neon Divide](https://github.com/chrisbrasington/nextfest/blob/main/2025_October.md#neon-divide) is <b>DELISTED</b> trash!